Madagascar Field School

 - Malagasy Culture and Language: Students attend formal classes with Malagasy researchers employed by the Centre ValBio to learn about the country's fascinating history, culture and language.
 Outings to meet with local authorities, community and school groups, and the participation in a variety of cultural activities within the villages that surround RNP, give students an opportunity to practice their skills and expand their understanding of what it means to be Malagasy.

 Students participating in the program are responsible for the following costs:

-- Program fee: $3,500 (includes room and board, ground transport, and all entrance fees and activity costs within Madagascar)
+- Program fee: $3,500 (includes all program costs while in Madagascar)

 - Round trip airfare: ~$2,800 (exact cost to be determined at time of booking)

-- Cal U/Ship tuition for 6 credits of off-campus instruction
+- Cal U tuition for 6 credits of off-campus instruction

 - Incidentals: passport/visa fees, textbooks, personal equipment, spending money, travel insurance, etc.